 Two modular, low-profile residences, one for the reserve director and the other for the steward, went in a quarter mile from the barn.
 Housing for visitors was placed between these two areas.
 Two prefabricated cabins provide one-bedroom units with their own small bathroom and kitchen, while two more are configured to hold 16-bed dorm rooms.
 An additional eight indoor-outdoor cabins, housing up to 30 in structures consisting of three walls, a screened front, and bunks, were arranged in a circle across the road from the all-season cabins.
 These provide inexpensive but comfortable places to stay in the mild weather of summer and fall.
 Several of the accommodations as well as parking spaces are also ADA compliant.

 A utility building on the other side of the barn was installed to keep the reserve operational.
 The sunlit space houses both vehicles and tools.
 Additional rooms house a battery wall powered by solar panels atop the structure’s single-slope roof, plus a reverse-osmosis system to treat water from a new well.
-A 50,000-gallon tank stores that potable water to supply faucets and the fire suppression system.
+A 10,000-gallon tank that stores potable water is augmented by four additional tanks storing a total of 40,000 gallons to supply the fire suppression system.
 These systems enable the reserve to operate entirely off the grid.

 Even the drive to the reserve got more pleasant thanks to Prop.
 84 funds.
 The hilly, four-mile-long dirt road got re-graded, compacted, and graveled to prevent erosion and improve traction on the heavy clay soils.